Permissionless-Software-Foundation/ipfs-bch-wallet-service/test/e2e/manual/consumer/README.md

-# Client Simulation E2E Test
+# Consumer Simulation E2E Test

-The file in this directory simulates a client using JSON RPC over IPFS.
+The files in this directory simulates a consumer of web services, using JSON RPC over IPFS.
 It starts a new IPFS node that connects to the ipfs-bch-wallet-service and exercises each JSON RPC endpoint.

 ## Instructions